DerZyklop/pathum.pxwrk.de/README.md

 # Pathum

-Kirby is a carefully handwritten free kirby-theme.
+Pathum is a carefully handwritten free kirby-theme.

 Check the demo:
 <http://pathum.pxwrk.de/>